kendallfrimodig/freedom-camping/README.md

-The overall aim of this project is to streamline the pre-processing of sattelite imagery for object recognition modeling.
+The overall aim of this project is to streamline the pre-processing of satellite imagery for object recognition modeling.

 <br>